-The band of light that appeared that cloudless night has been referred to as a ‘sky spiral’ and it has been described as both magnificent and grand (although we imagine terrifying would also be an appropriate term), according to the conspiracy website Before It’s News.
+The band of light that appeared that cloudless night has been referred to as a ‘sky spiral’ and it has been described as both magnificent and grand (although we imagine terrifying would also be an appropriate term).

-Professor Wang believes UFOs have the ability to visit earth.
-This is something acclaimed physicist Stephen Hawking would likely have disputed.
+Professor Wang believes that extraterrestrials have the ability to visit earth.
+But have they?
+Acclaimed physicist Stephen Hawking would likely have disputed this idea.
 According to Hawking, if aliens visited us, it would be much like the arrival of the first Europeans in America – in other words, not good for the indigenous inhabitants.

 Based on Hawking’s theory, if aliens had visited us in the past, we would likely know about it – like, really know about it (possibly dead from an introduced space disease or working in alien-run slave labor camps).
 We are going to side with Hawking on this one, meaning we highly doubt aliens were responsible for 1981’s aerial show.